Carrie Nation: Legacy

+Neil Munro gives a satirical account of an encounter with Carrie Nation in his Erchie MacPherson story, "Erchie and Carrie", first published in the Glasgow Evening News of 14 December 1908.
 In 1977 Gary Dahl, inventor of the Pet Rock, used his proceeds from that fad to renovate and open a bar in Los Gatos, California which he jokingly named "Carrie Nation's Saloon."

-In July 2018 a life-size bronze statue of Nation was erected in front of the Eaton Hotel (at the time called the Carey Hotel), the location of her raid in Wichita, Kansas.
+Broken Hatchet Brewing a microbrewery in Belton, Missouri is named in her "honor".

 Carry A. Nation House in Kentucky was a home of Carrie Nation, and was a 10-room house then.
 It is now listed on the National Register of Historic Places in Garrard County, Kentucky, United States.
 It was built in 1846.

-A spring just across the street from Hatchet Hall in Eureka Springs, the Carrie Nation Spring, is named after her.

-Humanitarian works

-Carrie Nation was known as "Mother Nature" for the charity and religious work she did.

-Because Nation believed drunkenness was a cause to many problems in society, she attempted to help those in prison.

-In 1890, Nation founded a sewing circle in Medicine Lodge, Kansas to make clothing for the poor as well as prepare meals for them on holidays like Thanksgiving and Christmas.
+Nation's home in Medicine Lodge, Kansas, the Carrie Nation House, was bought by the Woman's Christian Temperance Union in the 1950s and was declared a U.S. National Historic Landmark in 1976.